ehabit/mochadick/content/post/spec/world.md

 ### The Fountain of Youth

 The Fountain of Youth is rumored to have been found by a few brave explorers.
 Sir Charles Lakatosu was rumored to have found the Fountain of Youth.
-He had left an old man leading a large expedition in search of the fountain and came back alone years later, alone, an invigorated youth.
+He had left an old man leading a large expedition in search of the fountain and came back alone years later, an invigorated youth.
 He denies the rumors and swears witchcraft to be the cause.